kaushikb9/kb-hugo/content/ideas.md

 - Hiring an Engineering Manager.
 My expectations
 - Solving Tech Debt is so much more.
 Think about Product Debt as well
 - Challenges in moving up the ladder.
 Dev to Manager to Director
+- Learnings for a New vs Senior Manager (art of conversation vs budgets)
+- Driving a good RCA culture.
+Experiences of owning cross-team RCAs